o0nix/LionHead/README.txt

 *PlayerId is just a number.
 By changing the player id the chest generates random items

-To generate get the encrypted chest key use:
+To generate the encrypted chest key use:
 ----------------------------------------------

 http://[BASEURL]/Api/EncryptChest?lootTable=[LootTable]